 In addition to monitoring the levels of pollutants in the environment and the organisms of the locals, we were also interested in how they themselves perceive the connection between the state of the environment and their health.
 We asked them about this through a questionnaire survey.
 In both studies, particularly worrying results were found in the group of children and adolescents under 18 years.
 In this group, the presence of heavy metals was found at higher levels, and at the same time, cardiovascular diseases or digestive problems were frequently found, which may be associated with environmental contamination.

-On the basis of the mapping of environmental pollution in the mining regions of Tumanyan and Stepanavan in the years 2018–2021 (in English and Russian) and the assessment of the health status of the inhabitants of these regions, we have prepared a comprehensive package of recommendations for improving the situation.
+Based on the mapping of environmental pollution in the mining regions of Tumanyan and Stepanavan in the years 2018–2021 (in English and Russian) and the assessment of the health status of the inhabitants of these regions, we have prepared a comprehensive package of recommendations for improving the situation.
 It was introduced to representatives of local communities.
 We placed special emphasis on systematic monitoring of environmental pollution, regular assessment of the health status of local communities, and increasing state support for the affected municipalities and their inhabitants.
 We are also advocating a gradual transition to more sustainable ways of developing Armenia's industrial areas.

-Therefore, together with our partners CCMS and EcoLur, we will continue to pursue the impacts of industrial and mining activities on Armenia's regions, in particular seeking to complement hard data on pollution levels.
+Therefore, together with our partners CCMS and EcoLur, we will continue to pursue the impacts of industrial and mining activities on Armenia's regions, particularly seeking to complement hard data on pollution levels.
 At the same time, we will support local communities in defending their right to a clean environment.
 Together with them, we will make sure that the issue of pollution does not fade away.